giros-dit/containerlab-cellular-testbeds/README.md

 ## General instructions

-### Containerlab scenarios

-#### 1.- Building Docker images
+### 1.- Building _Docker_ images

-You need to build the Docker images of all containers.
-Follow the following steps (assuming you have a terminal opened at this project's root directory):
+You need to build the _Docker_ images for all containers.
+Follow these steps (assuming you have a terminal opened at this project's root directory):

 ```
 # For UERANSIM containers: